other Arette camera in my collection:

 The shutter release is a rounded lever beside the lens, on the users right: the other two (left and bottom) are focusing ring handles.
 The light meter reads against an EV scale.
-For an explanation of EV numbers, see the article The Exposure Value System (EVS) at Ezine Articles.
+For an explanation of EV numbers, see this article.
 The lens EV scale is read just below the shutter release, and the black switch, seen on the users top-left of the lens barrel unlocks the otherwise synchronised shutter speed and aperture rings so that they can be adjusted separately.

 The advance lever is mounted on the base, along with a pull-out foot to steady the camera when standing on a flat surface.
 Rewinding is via a knob on the left side of the top plate, which retracts into the camera body, and is released by a small catch.
 Another quirky feature of this camera is a small thumb wheel on the user's far right of the top plate, which alternates the words

 POS in a tiny window to serve as a film type reminder.